-Some political reporters like to pretend they are judges, juries and executioners, but are actually partisan hacks, unqualified and unsuitable to judge any political person from either the Right or the Left.
+Some political reporters pretend they are judges, juries, and executioners but are partisan hacks, unqualified, and unsuitable to judge any political person from either the Right or the Left.
 Take a look at yesterday’s Washington Post article by John Wagner, whose headline reads, “Trump denies directing Michael Cohen to break the law to buy the silence of Playboy playmate and porn star.”
 Using an approach no court would ever allow, Wagner writes:

 President Trump denied Thursday that he had directed his former personal attorney Michael Cohen to break the law during the 2016 campaign by buying the silence of women who claimed they once had affairs with the future president.

 This leading statement contains a questionable presupposition and is “loaded” with that presumption.
-Loaded statements can be used against anyone, including John Wagner.
-First, a journalist could ask him if it is true that he had a boyfriend he told to take naked photos of underage boys all through 2016, and whether it is true that he paid the boyfriend to keep quiet about it.
-After John denied it the journalist could write:
+Loaded words can be used against anyone, including John Wagner.
+First, a journalist could ask him if he told his boyfriend to take naked photos of underage boys all through 2016 and whether it was true that he paid his boyfriend to keep quiet about it.
+After John denied it, the journalist could write:

 John Wagner denied Thursday that he had directed an alleged former boyfriend to break the law all through 2016 by taking photos of underage boys, or that he bought the silence of the boys along with the alleged ex-boyfriend’s silence.

 Many readers would wrongly assume that Wagner had been doing such things.
-Why should the Washington Post risk legal action when they can just use loaded statements and hot air?
+Why should the Washington Post risk legal action when using loaded statements and hot air?
 Wagner continues, writing:

 In morning tweets, Trump, however, did not dispute that he had directed Cohen to make the payments, as Cohen and federal prosecutors have alleged — actions that could imperil Trump.